contao/docs/docs/manual/site-structure/pages-as-central-elements/website-root.en.md

 ---
 title: 'Website root'
-description: 'This page type marks the starting point of a web page within the page structure.
-Contao supports the management of multiple websites with one installation.
-These websites can differ e.g. by different languages or run completely independently under different domains (multi-domain operation).'
+description: 'A page of this type is the starting point of a website within the page structure.
+A Contao instance can manage multiple websites, which can, for example. have different languages or run completely independently under different domains (multi-domain operation).'
 url: "site-structure/website-root"
 aliases:
     - /en/site-structure/pages-as-central-elements/website-root/